tslaytor/assignment/README.md

 # assignment
 This is a task assignment I was set for a junior web developer role, and was offered the job for :D

+You can see the finished project live here: https://tslaytor-assignment.000webhostapp.com/

 Requirements:

 Create a e-commerce site that sells 3 types of products: books, DVDs, and furniture.
 The site should have 2 pages, a product listing page and a create product page.
 Write the server side in PHP, using OOP principles to handle differences in the logic and behavoir
-- Use meaningful classes that extend each other, including an abstract class for the main product logic.
+- Use classes that extend each other, including an abstract class for the main product logic.
 - Avoid using conditional statements for handling differences in product types
 - Do not use different endpoints for different products types.
 There should be 1 general endpoint for product saving Procedural PHP code is only allowed to initialise classes.
 All other logic must be placed within class methods.